-Section 5: The Treasurer oversees all funds and provides an accounting of them annually, periodically as stated in Article 9 Section 5 herein, and at any other time upon demand by the Board; sends dues invoices to all Members and records all dues payments; conducts Club financial transactions at the direction of the Board and performs other duties as usually pertains to the office.
+Section 6: The Treasurer oversees all funds and provides an accounting of them annually, periodically as stated in Article 9 Section 5 herein, and at any other time upon demand by the Board; sends dues invoices to all Members and records all dues payments; conducts Club financial transactions at the direction of the Board and performs other duties as usually pertains to the office.

-Section 6: The Club Service Chair oversees the Sergeant at Arms, Membership, Social, Public Image and Speaker Committees.
+Section 7: The Club Service Chair oversees the Sergeant at Arms, Membership, Social, Public Image, Speaker Committees, and any other committees as directed by the President.

-Section 7: The International Service Chair oversees the International Service Committee.
+Section 8: The International Service Chair oversees the International Service Committee, and any other committees as directed by the President.

-Section 8: The Community Service Chair oversees the Community Service, Vocational and Youth Service Committees.
+Section 9: The Community Service Chair oversees the Community Service, Vocational.
+Youth Service Committees, and any other committees as directed by the President.

 Article 5 Meetings

+Section 1: An annual meeting of the Club is held during a Club meeting no later than December 31st to elect the Officers who will serve for the next Rotary Year.

-Section 1: The Club meets four Thursdays each month from 7:30 AM to 8:30 AM at Westward Look, Oro Valley, AZ.
+Section 2: The Club meets four Thursdays each month from 7:30 AM to 8:30 AM at Westward Look, Oro Valley, AZ.
 Reasonable notice of any change or cancellation of the regular meeting will be given to all Members.

-Section 2: An annual meeting of the Club is held during a Club meeting no later than December 31st to elect the Officers who will serve for the next Rotary Year.

-Section 3: Club assemblies are held quarterly, or as called by the Board or President and may be held during a regular Club meeting.

-Section 4: Board meetings are held once per month with a minimum of 10 per year.
+Section 3: Board meetings are held once per month with a minimum of 10 per year.
 Special meetings of the Board are called with reasonable notice by the President or upon the request of two Directors.

+Section 4: Club assemblies are held quarterly, or as called by the Board or President and may be held during a regular Club meeting.

 Article 6 Dues